OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/10-shift-register.md

  <!-- TODO: Insert picture of this stage -->

 3. Connecting your Arduino Dock
-  * Connect the Ground header to the negative rail on the breadboard	// TODO: what is meant by Ground header?
+  * Connect the `GND` pin on the Dock to the negative rail on the breadboard	// TODO: what is meant by Ground header?
   * Connect Arduino Dock digital pin 4 to `DS` on the shift register - this is where our input is sent.
   * Connect Arduino Dock digital pin 5 to `STCP` on the shift register.
   * Connect Arduino Dock digital pin 6 to `SHCP` on the shift register.